Yishai07/BSE_Template_Portfolio/index.md

-﻿# Project Name/Title Goes Here
+﻿# Retropie Game Emulator
-I am working on a Retropie game emulator with custom controllers.
+I am working on a game emulator using Retropie with custom controllers.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|